 While some may consider localization as just an extra step to the content marketing process, they’re wildly underestimating the complexity of importance of this.
 Globalizing a content marketing program should not be considered a “step” in the process, but rather a separate program that runs in parallel from start to finish.

 Thankfully, the process of creating a content marketing program and the process of globalizing a program follows similar steps.
 Here, we’ll layout a seven-step process and discuss things to consider when doing this.

 1. Assessing Your Global Audience

 Just like creating any program, forming a globalization plan starts with discovery.
 The first step in this stage is to look at your current state.
 Is any localization currently being done?
 If so, by whom and how effective is it?
 Is it well received by your audience?
 How is its success being measured?

 The second step is to understand who your audience is and where they live.
-Currently only 20% of all Internet users are native-English speakers.
+Less than 20% of all Internet users are native-English speakers.
 So how do you prioritize?
 The best place to start is look at your competitors and your sales markets.
 Where is there the most growth opportunity for your brand?

 Third, what are your goals and what business case are you trying to solve?
 Are you trying to reach and engage a new market of prospects?
 Are you looking to provide better information to existing clients in local markets?
 Answering these questions will inform decisions you make later in the process.

 2. Determining the Localized Destination Experience

 The next thing to consider is where your localized content will live.
 Do you want to have a separate site and URL for each market or do you want to have a global gateway on your site?
 How will users navigate to a separate environment?
 Will it have a similar look and feel?